Skip to content

 — adapted quote from Cicero

-Starting March 1, explore the possibilities with CMPLD’s new Seed Library!
 No green thumb?
 No problem!
-There’s no pressure to bring seeds back or guarantee a harvest—just give it a try and discover the joys of gardening.
+There’s no pressure to return seeds or guarantee a harvest—just dig in, have fun, and see what grows.

 • When: March 1-31, while supplies last